|

 - BABS:

-English nickname for Greek Barbara, meaning
+English pet form of Greek Barbara, meaning

 "foreign; strange."

-- BADR: Arabic unisex
+(بدر): Arabic unisex

 name meaning "full moon."